radiantearth/stac-spec/README.md

 This specification has matured over the past several years, and is used in [numerous production deployments](https://stacindex.org/catalogs).
-With the 1.0 release, implementors should expect that most definitions will remain stable.
-Our goal is to not change the core in any backwards-incompatible way for a long time.
+With the 1.0.0 release, implementors should expect that most definitions will remain stable.
+Our goal is to maintain backwards-compatiblity within the core for a long time.
 The STAC specification follows [Semantic Versioning](https://semver.org/), so once 1.0.0 is reached, any breaking change will require the spec to go to 2.0.0.